Click graphic above to view newsletter - or read Newsletter Archives here>

 August 2013: Kidney Health Australia welcomes NT Government announcement

-An extra $7.5 million per year will be injected into the Patient Assistance Travel Scheme (PATS) including the introduction of a new 'weekly' distance travelled figure.
+An extra $7.5 million per year will be injected into the Patient Assistance Travel Scheme (PATS) including the introduction of a new 'weekly' distance traveled figure.
 NT Govt media>

-1 July 2013: The Australian Live Organ Donor Leave Scheme starts
+1 July 2013: Australian Live Organ Donor Leave Scheme starts

-Click to Register - and to read support messages - LOGIN to comment
+Click to Register - read support messages - LOGIN to comment

-Our GUEST BOOK is created especially for you to register your support for the continuation of the Live Organ Donor Leave Scheme.
+Our GUEST BOOK message board has been created especially for you to register your support for the continuation of the Live Organ Donor Leave Scheme.
 These comments will be very important in the evaluation of this program by Government, to achieve continued funding.
-Please sign up and post your comments now.
+Please register and post your comments now.